-Powered by a 50.8 cc two-stroke petrol engine, the Hyundai HYBC5080AV Grass Trimmer and Brushcutter (available from Amazon for £170.00) is a flexible garden tool that ideal for taming an overgrown garden or keeping borders looking neat.
+Powered by a 50.8 cc two-stroke petrol engine, the Hyundai HYBC5080AV Grass Trimmer and Brushcutter is a flexible garden tool that ideal for taming an overgrown garden or keeping borders looking neat.
+Available from Amazon for £170.

 When a battery or mains powered tool isn’t sufficient or viable for the task, a petrol-powered unit is your best option.
 Using a 2 stoke engine does involve mixing petrol and oil but Hyundai has included a mixing bottle.

 The HYBC5080AV is more than a simple grass trimmer as within seconds the large 45 cm trimming head can be swapped for a 25 cm blade.
 This allows you to easily move from cutting weeds and grass to brambles and dense scrub.